-"I like to do challenging things.
-If a guy can do something, so can I."
+"like to do challenging things.
+If a guy can do something, so can l."

-"I am no quitter," she declares.
+"lam no quitter," she declares.
 "I like to do challenging things.
 If a guy can do something, so can I."

 Diwali, the Festival of Lights, is celebrated by followers of the Hindu religion all over the world during the first week of November.
-The festival, which is the equivalent to our Thanksgiving, marks the coming of the Goddess Lakshmi during the harve season of autumn.
+The festival, which is the equivalent to our Thanksgiving, marks the coming of the Goddess Lakshmi during the harve cason of autumn.

-The feet is celebrated with rituals and is one of the fundamental concepts of Hinduism.
+The feet celebrated with rituals and is one of the fundamental compares of Hinduism.
 It is the basis on which charity and prosperity are given to the pious, the righteous, the needy and the deserving.